Tender Offer Price Indicates Losses for Inland REIT Investors

 The White Law Group continues to investigate FINRA arbitration claims involving brokerage firms who may have unsuitably recommended Inland Real Estate Income Trust (Inland REIT) to investors.
 If you have suffered Inland Real Estate Income Trust losses, the securities attorneys at The White Law Group may be able to help you.

-LODAS Markets, a secondary market for non-traded investments, previously sold shares of Inland for $14.15 per share.
+According to Central Trade and Transfer, a secondary market for non-traded investments, shares of Inland REIT have recently sold for $12.00 per share.

-Inland Real Estate Income Trust Investment Loss Recovery
+Declining Net Asset Value – Inland Real Estate Income Trust

 High commissions could be a motivating factor for unscrupulous financial advisors to sell the REIT.
 The total commissions and expenses make it difficult for non-traded REITs to perform in line with the market.